srijitm/sample-serverless-sentiment-analysis/Readme.md

   "review": "Device works.
 Build quality is quite poor but expected for the price."
   }
   ```

-4. Browse to DynamoDB and select the sentiments-table to see the results.
-5. You will see that the first message (Positive) is not in the database.
-That is because an user can only submit one review per product.
-Try submitting the positive review again to see what happens.
+2. Make a GET request to /sentiments using the URL provided to see records stored in DynamoDB Table.

 ## Improvements